 The US government Bureau of Labor Statistics says the field of Web Design /Graphic Design is going to grow by 26,000 jobs in the coming years.
 The best Web drivers can earn over $74,730 a year!
 To suit up for this racetrack, you will need Website Construction skills like Adobe Dreamweaver, and Graphic Design Skills like Adobe Fireworks.
-Learn all these in EDT 6380: Webmastering (Web Design) , and EDT 6350: Digital Graphics.
-Then put the pedal to the metal with custom Web coding in EDT 6382: Advanced Web Design and Flash animation, Photoshop, InDesign Advanced Publishing, and Illustrator in EDT 6392.
+Learn all these in EDT 6380: Webmastering (Web Design).
+Then put the pedal to the metal with custom Web coding in EDT 6382: Advanced Web Design.
+Focus on individualized projects and special topics in animation (Adobe Flash is being replaced by Adobe Animate), Photoshop, InDesign Advanced Publishing, and Captivate learning objects in EDT 6385/6392.

 Corporate trainers and school technologists alike need to know how to construct learning materials that keep students on the edge of their seats.
 This involves learning the latest tips and tricks of the training trade based on both research and the long experience of seasoned professionals.

 You will learn this and more in Design For Technologists.
 Those seeking high-paying jobs as school computer learning specialist will also need to know where to find the best games, videos, and learning materials on the Internet for their students.
 To learn this, park your chassis in EDT 6375: Survey of Web Resources.